 What kit do I need to use Zwift?

-If you plan to put in the miles on the bicycle, you'll need a turbo trainer, static bike or a set of rollers.
-If you need some buying advice on any of those, you can check out one of our many extensive guides.
+If you plan to put in the miles on the bicycle, you'll need a turbo trainer (opens in new tab), an indoor exercise bike (opens in new tab) or a set of rollers.
+If you need some buying advice on any of those, please check out the linked guides from T3.

 A simple turbo trainer can be picked up for under £100 but it pays to spend slightly more and purchase something with built-in Ant+ and/or Bluetooth sensor technology.